 The Active Sussex Board is committed to encouraging partnership working between agencies, so that delivery of activities are of high quality and accessible to all people across the county.

 15.8 million adults in England now play sport at least once a week, 1.75 million more than in 2005/6.
-Sport England launched the Code of Governance of Sport just after the conclusion of the Rio 2016 Olympic and Paralympic Games.
+Sport England launched the Code for Sports Governance just after the conclusion of the Rio 2016 Olympic and Paralympic Games.

 The business of sport has changed rapidly in recent years.
 New opportunities and threats continue to present themselves.
 The type of decisions that now need to be taken are frequently complex, commercial, multidisciplinary and high-profile in nature.
 Those entrusted with the responsibility to take these decisions therefore need to equip themselves in a manner that allows them to thrive in this shifting environment.